tomasc/dragonfly_libvips/README.md

 vipsthumbnail  <original_path>[page=2] --size=100x100 -o <new-path>[Q=50]  --eprofile=./vendor/sRGB_v4_ICC_preference.icc
 ```

-Please note that unless specified a default sRGB profile is added (required for conversion from CMYK, for example).
+Please note that unless specified a default sRGB profile will be embedded in the result.
 It can be overridden by specifying alternative on in the processors args:

 ```ruby
 image.vipsthumbnail('--size=100x100 --eprofile=./my_custom_profile.icc')